Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 The Must-Have 3D Printed School Supplies

 • How printable/popular is it?
-This set has 114 downloads and just one make so far.
+This set has been downloaded over 500 times, and 3 makes have been shared so far.

 • Where to find it?
 Printables